 Established in 2016 by Rapin Quinn (née Eiamlapa) for the purpose of assisting students or visiting fellows who are interested in Theravada Buddhism, its role and current practice in Thailand.

-One scholarship valued at $2,500 is available, paid in one lump sum.
+The scholarship is valued at $2,500, to be paid in one lump sum.

 This scholarship is open to applicants who meet all of the following criteria:

 Target group: applicants whose interest is in the philosophy of Theravada Buddhism, its role and current practice that impacts on Thai society

 Apply online by clicking the button below and completing the application form.

 The following documents must be submitted with the application:

 A written statement of at least 500 words outlining:

 the conceptual and methodological framework of the study;